Annual Performance Review Employee Self Evaluation Examples

 5. Focus on the future

-Again, the purpose of a performance review is to find new ways to develop and grow in your career.
+Again, a performance review aims to find new ways to develop and grow in your career.
 Frame your setbacks as starting points for future development.
 To grow, you have to be willing to ask for help.
 Maybe you think your performance deserves recognition.
 This is the time to prove why you deserve that raise.
-If you have the data to back it up, your boss might just agree.
+Your boss might agree if you have the data to back it up.

 A Few Last Tips